Frequently Asked Questions

 What is Talent Maker City?

-In the meantime, we’re serving our community and supporting local makers and business by offering fun and interesting skills-based workshops and classes in various locations around the Rogue Valley.
+In the meantime, we’re serving our community and supporting local makers and business by offering fun and interesting skills-based workshops and classes in our current makerspace (opening Fall 2018 at 304 Main Street) and in various locations around the Rogue Valley.

 What is a makerspace?

 Already popular in many larger cities throughout the country, makerspaces are do-it-yourself places where people can gather to create, learn, and share ideas.
 The makerspace membership model is similar to that of a fitness gym.
-Instead of treadmills and weights, however, a makerspace offers access to a wide array of tools, technology, and space to create and develop skills.
-Further, instead of personal trainers and yoga classes, makerspaces offer training and support for any number of creative and technical endeavors, from throwing a clay pot, to experienced guidance in prototyping an invention, to developing a sound business plan to market and sell that invention.
+Instead of treadmills and weights, however, a makerspace offers access to a wide array of tools, technology, and space in which to create meaningful art and develop do-it-yourself skills.
+Further, instead of personal trainers and yoga classes, makerspaces offer training and support for any number of creative and technical endeavors, from throwing a clay pot, to experienced guidance in prototyping an invention, to developing a sound business plan, to marketing and selling that invention.

 A makerspace is a diverse education and economic development facility that: